-Illegal or unauthorised use of copyright material is a serious matter and has led to u3a groups in the UK facing threats of court action and requests to pay substantial damages for copyright infringement.
-Members should be aware that the internet has created a means by which materials can easily be accessed and distributed to millions of people.
-This makes it all too easy for people to believe that because a work is available on the internet, it is in the public domain and can be used free of charge by the public.
+Illegal or unauthorised use of copyright material has led to U3A groups in the UK facing threats of court action and requests to pay substantial damages for copyright infringement.
+The internet has created a means by which materials can easily be accessed and distributed to millions of people.
+This leads people to believe that, because a work is available on the internet, it can be used free of charge.
 Others believe that any image can be used in any manner as long the use is accompanied by a sufficient acknowledgement.
+These are misconceptions.

-These are misconceptions, and members should be mindful that many copyright owners systematically monitor different media, including the internet, for copyright infringement.
+Members should be mindful that many copyright owners systematically monitor different media, including the internet, for copyright infringement.
 Large scale deliberate copyright infringement can also lead to criminal prosecution.